Line picking algorithms

 2. Search up the ping starting at the maximum sample to find the first sample whose Sv is less than Discrimination Level.
 This occurs below point 2 in the diagram below.

-If the sample just below the Discrimination Level is a no data sample, then the depth is the the depth of the sample just above the Discrimination Level.
+If the sample just below the Discrimination Level is a no data sample, then the depth is the depth of the sample just above the Discrimination Level.

 Otherwise, the depth is at the Discrimination Level.
 This is determined as the linear interpolation (for depth) of the samples just below and just above the Discrimination Level.